wp-plugins/share-this/README.txt

-=== ShareThis: Share, Email, Tweet, Like, +1 Made Simple === Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook, like, send,google plus, +1, sharing, pinterest
+=== ShareThis: Share Buttons and Sharing Analytics === Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook, like, send, google plus, +1, sharing, pinterest, sharenow

 Contributors:ShareThis
 Requires at least: 1.5
 Tested up to: 3.4
 Stable tag: trunk

-The ShareThis plugin is a quick and easy sharing service that encourages your users to share your content.
-You get access to 120 social channels including Facebook, Twitter, LinkedIn, and Pinterest.
+The ShareThis plugin is a quick and easy sharing service that allows your users to share your content to 120 social channels.
+Also features ShareNow.

-Just added: ShareNow – a new sharing tool that leverages frictionless sharing and puts your users in control over of how they share content.

 == Description ==

 Increase social activity on your site with the ShareThis and ShareNow widgets.

-With access to 120 social channels, The ShareThis widget is a quick and easy sharing solution for your site to keep your audience engaged in your content and increase traffic to your site.
+With access to *120 social channels* (including Facebook, Twitter, Like, +1, Email and more), The ShareThis widget is a quick and easy sharing solution for your site to keep your audience engaged in your content and increase traffic to your site.
 You can also customize your widget for seamless integration to your site.
 You have the option to use small or large buttons, add counters and place the widget in a clear location for your users to share.

-*NEW*
+**NEW**
-ShareNow (http://sharethis.com/publishers/get-sharenow) is the new social tool that allows you to leverage frictionless sharing without having to create your own custom solution and puts your users in control over how they share content.
+[ShareNow] (http://sharethis.com/publishers/get-sharenow) is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
 Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
 Increase sharing activity on your site and add ShareNow!

 Join the ShareThis Publisher Network of 1.4M sites and get access to your analytics:
-• Daily sharing activity per registered domain
+* Daily sharing activity per registered domain
-• Detailed reports on the top shared URLs (content) of your site(s)
+* Detailed reports on the top shared URLs (content) of your site(s)
-• Top social channel reports
+* Top social channel reports
-• Analysis of the social quality of your site via SQI – Social Quality Index (http://sharethis.com/sqi).
+* Analysis of the social quality of your site via [SQI – Social Quality Index] (http://sharethis.com/sqi).

-More information about the ShareThis plugin for WordPress (http://help.sharethis.com/integration/wordpress).
+More information about the [ShareThis plugin for WordPress] (http://help.sharethis.com/integration/wordpress).

-More information about the ShareNow plugin for WordPress (http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis).
+More information about the [ShareNow plugin for WordPress] (http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis).

 == Installation ==